niklasf/python-chess/docs/uci.rst

     .. py:attribute:: author

-        The author, as sent via *id author*.
-Just like the name.
+        The author of the engine.
+Conforming engines should send this as *id author* after the initial *uci* command.

     .. py:attribute:: options

-        A case insensitive dictionary of :ref:`options`.
+        A case-insensitive dictionary of :ref:`options`.
 The engine should send available options when it receives the initial *uci* command.

     .. py:attribute:: uciok